Sofacosta/galactic-age-calculator/README.md

 ## Set up / Installation requirements
-* Download a .zip copy of this repository: LINK TO GITHUB by clicking the green "code" button.
+* Download a .zip copy of this repository: https://github.com/Sofacosta/galactic-age-calculator by clicking the green "code" button.
 * Launch the index.html file into your browser

 OR

 * Open your terminal and navigate to the folder where you would like to save this project
-* Clone this repository in your terminal: $ git clone
+* Clone this repository in your terminal: $ git clone https://github.com/Sofacosta/galactic-age-calculator
 ## Known Bugs
 * No known bugs
 ## Notes